czheng181920/3-D-Choropleth-Map/README.md

 render_movie(filename = filename_movie,
             frames = 130,  phi = 45, zoom = 0.8, theta = -90)
 ```
-Acknowledgements: Special thanks to Dr. Schumacher for mentoring me this summer on this project and thanks to Dr. Berger, Ms. Perovsek, and all those involved with the SEO/YES program.
+Acknowledgements: Special thanks to Dr. Schumacher for mentoring me this summer on this project and thanks to Dr. Berger and all those involved with the SEO program.